Pair these shortcut Swedish meatballs with Orange Candied Carrots, a Raspberry Sloe Gin Fizz Cocktail, and Lingonberry Swedish Crepes for dessert!

 In fact, canned cream sauces are all pretty easy to make yourself at home but they do take extra time and not everyone has that luxury.

 If you do, please check out my How to Make White Sauce page for more tips about that.
 You will end up consuming less sodium and you'll cut out some junk ingredients if you make your own cream sauce.
 That's why I try to make my own when I have time.
-But I don't always!
+But I don't always so don't feel bad if you don't!

 You can of course absolutely make your own and I have a go-to recipe if you want to take time to do that.
 Get my meatball recipe here.
-Just keep in mind to use a blend of pork and beef, and instead of Italian spices, use allspice and nutmeg for that true Swedish meatball flavor and texture.
+For authentic Swedish meatballs, use a blend of pork and beef, and instead of Italian spices, use allspice and nutmeg for that true Swedish meatball flavor and texture.

-Again, it's very important to use unseasoned, original meatballs.
+It's important to use unseasoned, original meatballs for a Swedish meatball dish.
 Avoid using Italian-style meatballs if you can.
 It's not a total deal breaker, but this Swedish sauce will taste better on plain meatballs vs. seasoned ones and will be more authentic.

 You can even use vegetarian "meatballs" or meatballs made with ground turkey if you're looking for a lighter option.
 I find that the medium to higher priced meatballs do have better flavor but in this case, the Swedish sauce will overpower the flavor of the meatballs themselves more so than meatballs with red sauce.
 So you don't have to worry too much about the taste of the meatballs other than checking the ingredient list and nutrition facts.

 No problem.
-You can replace the cream of mushroom soup with an extra can of french onion soup plus an extra ยฝ cup of sour creamy.
+Replace cream of mushroom soup with an extra can of french onion soup plus an extra ½ cup of sour cream.
+Or use cream of onion or cream of beef.

 If you're like me and have picky kids or grown picky eaters, you can easily make these Swedish meatballs picky-eater friendly by serving the noodles with just butter and cooking some meatballs without the gravy.
 No need to make two separate meals.
 Not that I ever do that... ?